dadav/hass-addon-addman/addman/DOCS.md

   # It will be installed automatically.
   # In this case we will install addman itself.
 Therefore "self"...
   self:
-    # If you set `start` to true, it will be started automatically.
+    # If you set `auto_start` to true, it will be started automatically.
+    auto_start: true
+    # If you set `auto_restart` to true, it will be restarted automatically.
+    # when the configuration changed
-    start: true
+    auto_restart: true
     # Enables the watchdog setting in home assistant.
     watchdog: true
     # Enables the auto-update setting in home assistant.